Updated : January 06, 2021

 How will you ensure that food preparation is safe?

 Kitchen staff will be the only employees permitted into the kitchen during program hours, unless in the case of an emergency.
 Kitchen staff will follow regular public health and food handling policies and procedures as well as increasing the sanitizing of kitchen materials, surfaces, carts, etc. Kitchen staff will prepare all meals and snacks; they will deliver to the rooms and leave the carts outside of rooms.

 What will you be doing to ensure the facility is clean and disinfected?

 All supplies and equipment that cannot be adequately disinfected, such as pillows and stuffed animals, have been removed from the program area.
 All high touch areas, such as doorknobs and light switches, will be cleaned and disinfected at a minimum, twice daily, and as often as necessary (e.g. when visibly dirty, or contaminated with body fluids).
 All low touch areas, such as walls and floors, must be cleaned and disinfected at a minimum once daily and as often as necessary (e.g. when visibly dirty, or contaminated with body fluids).
 Cleaning staff will wear appropriate PPE and use approved products.
 Cleaning and disinfecting logs will be maintained in all areas.

 Can people use the playground, basketball courts and other outdoor facilities?

-During Club hours from 6:30 am to 5 pm (Licensed Child Care will operate until 6:00 pm), all outdoor facilities will be closed to the public.
+During Club hours from 6:30 am to 6 pm, all outdoor facilities will be closed to the public.
 In addition, the large playground structure on our property will not be open as it is not possible for the Club to monitor use and meet Public Health guidelines.
 After hours, if the public is accessing the basketball courts, they should follow Public Health guidelines regarding physical distancing and City of Kawartha Lakes noise regulations.